Visual Hierarchy in Web Design: How to, Examples & Techniques for 2026

 Why It Matters for Business

-Visual hierarchy directly affects your bottom line.
-Every design choice influences whether users stay or leave, click or ignore, buy or abandon their carts.
-Visual hierarchy is especially crucial in marketing materials, where designing them with a clear hierarchy ensures your message is communicated quickly and effectively across various platforms.
+Visual hierarchy directly affects outcomes.
+Every design choice influences whether users stay or leave, click or ignore, buy or abandon their cart.

 For example, the Marqeta website uses 3D graphics, clear contrast, and bold alignment to draw attention to key features.
 The design works well on all devices, blending strong visuals with easy usability to keep users engaged.